-Optic disc drusen (ODD) are also known as hyaline bodies and are a relatively common entity.
-They are usually found incidentally on CT or on follow-up of abnormal fundoscopy.
+Optic disc drusen (ODD), or hyaline bodies, are a relatively common entity usually found incidentally on CT or on follow-up of abnormal fundoscopy.

 Most cases of drusen are asymptomatic, although patients may report an episodic visual loss.
 The blind spot may also be enlarged, but this is subtle and is only usually found following formal visual field mapping 4.